 Most people do not need a larger budget to improve their home.
 They need to stop spending on the wrong things and start spending on the right ones.

-When you refresh your home on a small budget with intention behind every decision — starting with decluttering, prioritizing by impact, matching colors across rooms, and choosing changes that improve daily life — the results are consistently better than expensive, unfocused renovation spending.
+When you refresh your home on a small budget with intention behind every decision — starting with decluttering, prioritizing by impact, matching colors across rooms, and choosing changes that improve daily life — the results beat expensive, unfocused renovation spending every time.

 Start with one room.
 Pick the one that frustrates you most.
 Make one or two changes from this article, see how it feels, and build from there.
 You do not have to do everything at once.